cloudevents/sdk-go/README.md

 ### Nats
 - [ ] Plumb in auth for the nats server.
+- [ ] v0.2 and v0.3 are very similar.
+Combine decode logic?

 ### For v3
 - [ ] Support batch json